Battle of the Somme: Commemoration

-In the United Kingdom and Newfoundland, the Battle of the Somme became the central memory of World War I. The Royal British Legion with the British Embassy in Paris and the Commonwealth War Graves Commission, commemorate the battle on 1 July each year, at the Thiepval Memorial to the Missing of the Somme.
-For their efforts on the first day of the battle, The 1st Newfoundland Regiment was given the name "The Royal Newfoundland Regiment" by George V on 28 November 1917.
+In the United Kingdom and Newfoundland, the Battle of the Somme became the central memory of World War I. The Royal British Legion with the British Embassy in Paris and the Commonwealth War Graves Commission commemorate the battle on 1 July each year, at the Thiepval Memorial to the Missing of the Somme.
+For their efforts on the first day of the battle, the 1st Newfoundland Regiment was given the name "The Royal Newfoundland Regiment" by George V on 28 November 1917.
 The first day of the Battle of the Somme is commemorated in Newfoundland, remembering the "Best of the Best" at 11 am on the Sunday nearest to 1 July.
 The Somme is remembered in Northern Ireland due to the participation of the 36th (Ulster) Division and commemorated by veterans' groups and by unionist/Protestant groups such as the Orange Order.
 The British Legion and others commemorate the battle on 1 July.

-On 1 July 2016, at 7:28 am British Summer Time, the UK observed a two minute silence to mark the start of the battle which began 100 years earlier.
+On 1 July 2016, at 7:28 a.m.
+British Summer Time, the UK observed a two minute silence to mark the start of the battle which began 100 years earlier.
 A special ceremony was broadcast on BBC1 and all BBC radio stations participated in the silence.
 At the start of the silence, the King's Troop, Royal Horse Artillery fired a gun every four seconds for one hundred seconds and a whistle was blown to end it.
 Just like a Remembrance Sunday silence, a bugler played The Last Post after the silence.
 The silence was announced during a speech by the prime minister David Cameron who said, "There will be a national two-minute silence on Friday morning.
-I will be attending a service at the Thiepval Memorial near the battlefield, and it's right that the whole country pauses to remember the sacrifices of all those who fought and lost their lives in that conflict."
-On 1 July 2016, a ceremony was held in Heaton Park in north Manchester in England.
-Heaton Park was the site of a large army training camp during the war.
+I will be attending a service at the Thiepval Memorial near the battlefield and it's right that the whole country pauses to remember the sacrifices of all those who fought and lost their lives in that conflict."
+On 1 July 2016, a ceremony was held in Heaton Park in north Manchester in England, which was the site of a large army training camp during the war, and the Catholic Bishops of England and Wales suggested that churches conduct a Requiem Mass for the dead of the battle on the same day.

-Across Britain on 1 July 2016, 1400 actors dressed in replica World War I-period British Army uniforms walked about in streets and public open areas, from 7am to 7pm.
-Each took on temporarily the identity of a British soldier who died on the first day of the Somme, and handed out information cards about that soldier.
+In Britain on 1 July 2016, 1,400 actors dressed in replica Great War British Army uniforms, walked about in streets and public open areas, from 7:00 a.m. to 7:00 p.m.
+Each took on temporarily the identity of a British soldier who died on the first day of the Somme and handed out information cards about that soldier.
 They did not talk, except for occasionally singing "We're here because we're here" to the tune of Auld Lang Syne.
 This event was called "Ghost Soldiers".